Digithought/Inheritree/readme.md

 * **Path** navigation through `next` and `prior` or `moveNext` and `movePrior`
 * **Find nearest**, using `next` on an unsuccessful path
 * **Count** using `getCount`, computed by summing leaf entries
+* **Copy-on-Write Inheritance**: Create new tree versions from a base tree efficiently.
+Changes in the derived tree do not affect the base.

 WARNING: this library freezes added entries to reduce the chance that keys are externally mutated, but this is not done transitively, so it is possible that an object's key can be mutated after adding, resulting in tree corruption.
 Don't attempt to change a key value after it has been inserted.
 Use updateAt, upsert, insdate, or deleteAt/insert to change the key value.